Planet Single: Ania and Tomek

 Tomek manages to find Antonio's wife and together with Marcel they interrupt Hania's second date with Antonio.
-Tomek calls Antonio a cheater while and records the entire incident on camera.
+Tomek calls Antonio a cheater while recording the entire incident on camera.
 However, it turns out that the woman isn't actually Antonio's wife, but his sister, and that Antonio spoke the truth the entire time.
 Antonio walks away in disgust.
 Ania scolds Tomek and refuses to see him ever again.
 Marcel is upset about the situation as well as Tomek's behavior and resigns from his job.

 Some days later, Antonio visits Ania to inform her that he won't date her anymore, because the incident with Tomek made him realize that he still isn't ready for a serious relationship.
 He and Ania part ways on good terms.

 In a final episode of Tomek's show, the recorded incident from Ania's previous date is to be shown, much to Tomek's regret.
 He seeks out Marcel's help and together they hijack the intended episode program.
-Instead of the date recording, Tomek presents a video featuring several past "Hania's" dates.
+Instead of the date recording, Tomek presents a video featuring several of "Hania's" past dates.
 They have all found love because of their failed dates with "Hania".
 Tomek then gives a speech about "Hania", admiring that she is, unlike him, brave, honest and confident.
 He doesn't reveal "Hania's" true identity and instead considers "Hania" to be more of an everyday hero.
 Tomek encourages viewers not to end up alone like he did.

 Ania's mother, moved by Tomek's speech, reconnects with Ania.
 At home, Ania notices that "Bitter-Sweet" has been trying to contact her.
 She sets up a date with him.
-There it turns out that "Bitter-Sweet" is actually Tomek, who comes to the date dressed in knight armor.
+It turns out that "Bitter-Sweet" is actually Tomek, who comes to the date dressed in knight armor.
 He tells Ania he loves her and they kiss.